Skip to Content

 Chinatown District, Los Angeles, CA

-If your family would prefer a more do-it-yourself kind of walking tour, the Chinatown Business Improvement District has a suggested route for you.
+If your family would prefer a do-it-yourself kind of walking tour, Angels’ Walk LA has a suggested route for you.
 Check their website for specific information.
 The tour will take you by such popular spots as the Central Plaza, Phoenix Bakery (the oldest and largest bakery in Chinatown known for their strawberry whipped cream cake), and the Far East Plaza (regarded as the first modern ethnic shopping mall in the United States).

 Union Station